vandamd/zero/README.md

 ## Greyscale Toggle

 Zero can automatically disable greyscale while the app is open and restore it when you leave.

+This requires granting the app special permission via ADB:

 ```bash
 adb shell pm grant com.vandam.zero android.permission.WRITE_SECURE_SETTINGS
 ```

-Once granted, the app will automatically:
-- Disable grayscale when you open the app
-- Restore grayscale when you leave or close the app
+## Support
+Zero is developed and maintained in my free time.

+If you find it useful, please [consider sponsoring](https://github.com/sponsors/vandamd)! :)